-The valve must not be started up with damaged cables, connectors or screw plugs, and it must be sent to us or to one of our authorized service centers immediately.
+► The valve must not be started up with damaged cables, plug connectors, and screw plugs, and it must be sent to us or to one of our authorized service centers immediately.

-For the standard model of the valve, the service interface is not suitable for use in hazardous areas.
+For the standard model of the valve, the service interface is not suitable for use in hazardous area.
 On request, the service interface is available in an explosion-proof model.